thetarnav/solid-devtools/packages/extension/README.md

 pnpm add -D solid-devtools
 ```

-_(you can install is as a dev dependency too, but it has a runtime—which is removed in production build)_

 As the extension requires both the extension and the library to work, you need to watchout for version mismatches.
 The extension will warn you if the library version is different than the one expected by the extension.

 ### 3. Add devtools vite plugin